c-wilson/ephys_tools/README.md

 Information to recreate substructures (ie trials) are stored with the data.
 4. Only two files should be required once data are processed: a raw data file and a processed data file.
 All metadata should be included within these files and propagated through the processing system.
+5. Data and metadata should be merged early in the processing stream and should be persistent through subsequent processing and analysis steps and data structures.

 It is designed with the following packages: